 Wildfire Destroys 17 Homes in Ariz.

 WHITERIVER, Ariz.
-(AP) _ Crews on Sunday expected to contain a large wildfire that destroyed 17 homes and forced 300 people to evacuate their homes on the Fort Apache Indian Reservation.
+(AP) _ Crews on Sunday contained a large wildfire that destroyed 17 homes and forced 300 people to evacuate their homes on the Fort Apache Indian Reservation.

 About 800 air and ground crews Sunday morning formed a containment line around the fire that began Friday and quickly spread to more than 4,000 acres, said U.S. Forest Service spokesman Joe Spehar.